 Patients are not eligible to participate if their prescription is covered by any federal or state healthcare program, including Medicare, Medicaid, TRICARE, or Medicare Part D; or insurance that is paying the entire cost of the prescription.

-- A new prescription for Ninlaro
+- Receiving a new prescription for Alunbrig, Iclusig, or Ninlaro

-- Have insurance coverage.
+- Having insurance coverage.

 Takeda Oncology Patient Assistance Program

 The Patient Assistance Program offers free monthly supplies of Ninlaro, Alunbrig, or Iclusig to patients who have no insurance or are underinsured.
 Eligibility depends on the number of members in the household and the annual gross household income.
 Patients must have a valid prescription for Ninlaro, Alunbrig, or Iclusig and must provide household income verification.

 VRAP is available to all patients receiving Velcade, regardless of their financial and insurance situations.
 Enrollment in VRAP provides access to a case manager to share support options and resources to facilitate therapy.
 For more information visit Velcade.com/paying-for-treatment.

 Patients residing in the United States who have no insurance coverage for Velcade may be eligible to participate in the Patient Assistance Program.
 Eligibility is based on the treatment setting, household income, US residency, and a prescription for the FDA-approved use of Velcade.